Azure/AVDSessionHostReplacer/docs/CodeDeploy.md

     SessionHostNamePrefix                        = 'avdshr' # Will be appended by '-XX' TargetSessionHostCount                       = 2 # How many session hosts to maintain in the Host Pool

+    # Identity
+    # Using a User Managed Identity is recommended.
+You can assign the same identity to different instances of session host replacer instances.
+The identity should have the proper permissions in Azure and Entra.
+    # The identity can be in a different Azure Subscription.
+If not used, a system assigned identity will be created and assigned permissions against the current subscription.
+    UseUserAssignedManagedIdentity               = $true
+    UserAssignedManagedIdentityResourceId        = '<Resource Id of the User Assigned Managed Identity>' UserAssignedManagedIdentityClientId          = '<xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx>' # The client (Application) ID of the user managed identity

     ## Session Host Template Parameters ##
     SessionHostsRegion                           = 'NorthEurope' # Does not have to be the same as Host Pool AvailabilityZones                            = @("1", "3") # Set to empty array if not using AZs